 No one can deny the popularity of home renovation shows.
 At any given time, you can turn on any number of cable stations and they seem to be entirely dedicated to the genre.
 But what has all this interest in home renovation done to the expectations placed upon architects and contractors?

 On the surface, the overall effect would appear to be positive.
-People are seeing more potential in their homes, and renovating more often than they used to.
+People are seeing more potential in their homes, and renovating or changing up their interior design more often than they used to.
 That, coupled with a booming economy, has created a glut of potential clients for the home renovation industry.

 Unfortunately, however, a great majority of these shows are creating unrealistic expectations.